 If many files are to be compressed in a single file, they can be bound together in a tape archive using the tar command.
-Again returning to our example above we would perform the task by tar -cf folder.tar folder where -c tells the command to create the archive and the -f is used to specify the resulting file name.
-We can combine this directly with the two compression formats above using or tar -czf folder.tgz folder to create a gzip compressed tape archive, or to do the same using bzip2 compression.
-The corresponding decompression is then done by
+Again returning to our example above we would perform the task by where -c tells the command to create the archive and the -f is used to specify the resulting file name.
+We can combine this directly with the two compression formats above using or